In Depth Patient Reports - default

-The doctor will check your neck for signs of an enlarged thyroid (goiter), which may be a sign of Hashimoto’s thyroiditis.
+The doctor will check your neck for signs of an enlarged thyroid (goiter), which may be a sign of Hashimoto thyroiditis.
 The doctor will also check your heart, eyes, hair, skin, and reflexes for signs of hypothyroidism.

-In diagnosing hypothyroidism, blood tests measuring thyroid hormone levels are needed to make a correct diagnosis.
+Blood tests measuring thyroid hormone levels are needed to make a correct diagnosis.
 In some cases, antibody tests are also helpful.

-TSH (Thyroid-Stimulating Hormone).
+Thyroid-Stimulating Hormone (TSH).
 Measuring TSH is the most important indicator of hypothyroidism.
 However, certain medical conditions, such as pregnancy, can affect thyroid levels.
 In general, TSH results indicate the following:

 - TSH levels over 10mU/L indicate hypothyroidism and patients usually will need thyroxine (T4) replacement therapy.